-Vinales, 15, dies after crash in Jerez
+Berta Vinales, 15, dies after crash

 The race was halted after the crash.
 Medical vehicles arrived at the scene of the accident immediately and the rider was attended to on track, in the ambulance and at the circuit medical centre.

-Vinales was the cousin of nine-time MotoGP race winner Maverick Vinales.
+Berta Vinales was the cousin of nine-time MotoGP race winner Maverick Vinales.

+In a statement on social media, Vinales Racing Team said it was "devastated".

 In July, 14-year-old Hugo Millan died after crashing at a race in Alcaniz, Spain, while in May, Swiss Moto3 rider Jason Dupasquier, 19, died in hospital from injuries he sustained in a three-bike crash during a qualifying session at the Mugello Circuit in Italy.